-Jackie is the founder of Ignite On Wheels and a life-long skaters.
+Jackie is the founder of Ignite On Wheels and a life-long skater.
 She teaches all levels and ages and loves to share her 20+ years of skating knowledge with the community.
 Her specialty is figure roller skating, or Artisitic skating.
-Outside of the rink, she is a Austin Realtor brokered by EXP Realty, adventurer & owner of a adorable cat, Sir Robbie.
+Outside of the rink, she is a Austin Realtor brokered by EXP Realty, adventurer & owner of an adorable cat, Sir Robbie.

 Jam Skating Specialist

-Darryl is an expert Jam skater and has skate bot professionally and competitively over for over a decade.
+Darryl is an expert Jam skater who has skate both professionally and competitively for over a decade.
 He can teach all levels, but has a love for teaching jam skating skills and designing routines.
 Outside of skating he is an incredible portrait artist and general creative.